ManuKashyap01/Vanilla-JS-30-Day-Challenge/Day 3 - CSS Variables and JS/README.md

-# Vanilla Js 30 Day Challenge - Day 2 CSS + JavaScript Clock Challenge
+# Vanilla Js 30 Day Challenge - Day 3 CSS variables and Javascript Challenge

-This is a solution to the Javascript Drum kit challenge.
+This is a solution to the CSS variables and javascript challenge.

 ## Table of contents